bureaugewas/DAMP/README.md

 - File upload from interface.

 How to use Ddist:
-1. Install Docker
+1. Download and install Docker from https://www.docker.com/
-2. Open the project in Pycharm
+2. Clone the project and open it in your favorite IDE
 3. Build the Docker Image (e.g. from your Pycharm terminal):
 ```
 docker build -t ddist-api .